arkaic/BlackjackV2/README.md

 -Fixed how current hands are determined as well as refactoring and moving around the data between classes.
 Just trying to keep the Single Responsibility Principle upheld within the individual object classes (Seat, Hand, Card) by delegating most of the "behavioral" functions and methods that facilitate the game inside SeatManager.
 -Outlined the general idea for all the game actions during phase 2 of the game (when deciding on hitting/staying/splitting/etc).

+Wednesday May 28
+-Implemented actions a player can take during the main phase of gameplay (hit, stay, double down, etc)

 Todo tasks:
 -Blackjack logic: Should I use a different class to operate on the logic relating to whether or not the player busts, whether or not dealer busts, and comparing between dealer/player?
 As it stands, in Blackjack version 1, there was only a method call for each.
 Three conditionals for the first, a little more for the second, and not much for the third.
 Otherwise, I would have write these methods in the SeatManager class (bloating it up even more), or in the GameModel (which might give it too much responsibility.
 Hell, check out my CardSet class from V1, which essentially acted as the model for that version).